Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Integrability conditions of -structures and -structures

-is independent of the local admissible frame $H$ and has stabilizer $\SO^*(2n)\Sp(1)$, see \cite{CGWPartI} for more details.
+is independent of the local admissible basis $H$ and has stabilizer $\SO^*(2n)\Sp(1)$, see \cite{CGWPartI} for more details.
 Thus, it is a global tensor on $(M, Q, \omega)$, i.e., $\Phi\in\Gamma(S^4T^*M)$.
 As a consequence, these tensors provide an alternative approach to almost qs-H structures.
+In terms of the skew-Hermitian (co)-frame described above, we have { }

-Let us finally recall that on an almost hypercomplex/quaternionic skew-Hermitian manifold we have introduced adapted connections $\nabla^{H, \omega}$ and $\nabla^{Q, \omega}$, respectively, and chosen normalization conditions which establish these connections as the corresponding unique minimal connections.
+Let us finally recall that on an almost hypercomplex/quaternionic skew-Hermitian manifold we have introduced (minimal) adapted connections $\nabla^{H, \omega}$ and $\nabla^{Q, \omega}$, respectively.
 In Section \ref{sec2II} we will recall further related details and provide a more geometric viewpoint of these adapted connections.